18+ Beautiful Botanical Gardens in the South Bay and Southern California

-Spring is in full swing, with colorful blooms bursting to life, making it the best time to visit one of our many Los Angeles botanical gardens.
-From South Bay to Santa Barbara, there are so many beautiful gardens to explore that offer a tranquil oasis from the city bustle.
-We’ve put together a list of the best family-friendly gardens to spot blooms and enjoy the peace.
+Spring is the perfect time to get outdoors and enjoy the colorful flowers blooming, thanks to all that winter rain.
+Luckily, Southern California is home to many botanical gardens perfect for a relaxing family day outdoors.
+From South Bay to Santa Barbara, there are so many beautiful outdoor spaces to explore that offer a tranquil oasis from the city bustle.
+Check out our list of the best botanical gardens to spot blooms and enjoy nature.

 South Bay Botanical Gardens